evannetwork/evannetwork.github.io/dev/web3.md

 ---

 # Web3
-Web3 is a Ethereum collection of API modules to interact with a remote Ethereum node and so directly with the evan.network.
+Web3 is a collection of Ethereum API modules to interact with a remote Ethereum node and so directly with the evan.network.
 You can create your own web3 instance or use a browser plugin like [MetaMask](https://metamask.io/)<sup>[+]</sup> to manage your connection.

 ## With an own web3 instance
-You can create a web3 instance and perform your calls against evan.network via HTTPS and WebSocket provider.
-Throughout the API web3 1.x is used, you can find detailed API documentation its [official documentation](https://web3js.readthedocs.io/en/1.0/index.html)<sup>[+]</sup>.
+You can create a web3 instance and perform your calls against evan.network via HTTPS and WebSocket providers.
+Throughout the web3 1.x API is used, you can find the detailed [official API documentation here](https://web3js.readthedocs.io/en/1.0/index.html)<sup>[+]</sup>.

 {% include jsfiddle.html fiddle="wulfraem/L26tzuhq" tabs="js,result" %}